It takes a special kind of grit to be an entrepreneur.

 These individuals see the world through a lens of what it can become, rather than what it is.
 Chasing that vision, however, requires a stomach for risks.
 Not everyone has the mettle to pursue an idea that challenges the status quo, persist while critics scoff, stay calm in unexpected crises, and deal with the blows and punches of a competitive marketplace – all with zero guarantees of success.

-The story of RESCUE!®, now 35 years in the making, is one of such grit.
+The story of RESCUE!®, now over 37 years in the making, is one of such grit.

 And it all started in 1982, with a newly-minted Washington State University graduate and self-described ‘neophyte’ from Eastern Washington who wanted to build a better fly trap.